antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 # Yield

-Assume a funcion like so:
+Assume a function like so:

 ```php
 <?php